tardate/LittleArduinoProjects/Kraft/Fairey/Gannet/README.md

 ![build01a](./assets/build01a.jpg?raw=true)

 All stitched up and ready for painting.
 Attempting this "armour style" for a speedy build.

-All stiched up and ready for painting.
 It seemed like I could manage to paint the cockpit after the fuselage was closed up.

 ![build01b](./assets/build01b.jpg?raw=true)